Oklahoma Small Estate Affidavit Form

 - The successor must have a valid reason to serve in the role.

-- All of the decedent’s taxes and debts related to the estate must have already be paid or accounted for.
+- All of the decedent’s taxes and debts related to the estate must have already be paid and/or accounted for.

 - Specific conditions must be upheld to access any deposit made by the decedent in their bank or credit union, or to access their safety deposit box located in a bank or credit union.
 The conditions pertaining to these cases are outlined in 6 OS § 906.